pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_widgets`

-This code demonstrates how to create and utilize various user interface (UI) widgets in a Python application with the Arcade library.
-It showcases the creation of text widgets, flat buttons, and texture buttons, along with handling click events for these widgets.
-Furthermore, it illustrates the organization of widgets using layout groups to align and structure the UI elements effectively on the screen.
-Additionally, it highlights the use of a UIManager to manage UI elements and events, enabling the interactive functionality of the widgets within the application's window.
+This example demonstrates how to create and manage various graphical user interface (GUI) elements using the Arcade library in Python.
+It showcases the creation, configuration, and usage of UI widgets, such as labels, buttons, and layouts.
+The UIManager class is used to manage and handle UI events.
+A UIBoxLayout is used to vertically align the UI elements, and a UIAnchorLayout is used to center the child widgets within the window.
+Different types of widgets, such as UITextArea, UIFlatButton, and UITextureButton, are created, configured, and then added to the layouts.
+Event handling is done using the on_click function decorators to define actions that occur when the respective UI elements are clicked.
+This example teaches users how to create a simple UI using the Arcade library and demonstrates the behavior and appearance of different UI elements.

 happy_face.py
 -------------